Frogmore House

 Next to the house is the Royal Mausoleum, built by Queen Victoria, and in which she and her husband Prince Albert are buried.

-Frogmore House and the Mausoleum are open to the public on special days only, during May and August for individual visitors, and during August and September for organised groups.
+Frogmore House and the Mausoleum are open to the public on special days only, usually during June for individual visitors, and during August for organised groups of 15 or more.

-For details see the Official Royal Website - visitors information page.
+For details see the Official Royal Website – visitors information page for open times / dates for this year and entry prices.